Castle-and-Moat Network Security Model for Enterprise Business: Is It Worth it?

 • Isolation.
 Complete blocking of external interventions will allow the system to operate smoothly and provide better protection for the internal infrastructure.

 • Access.
-The differentiation of rights to view or edit data in a restricted environment is a vital step for those who fear insiders or interception of control over their accounts.
+The differentiation of rights to view or edit data in a restricted environment is vital for those who fear insiders or the interception of control over their accounts.

 • Monitoring.
-Any action or suspicious activity must be in the field of view of observers.
-You can also connect machine learning to improve productivity.
+Any action or suspicious activity must be observable.
+Implementing machine learning algorithms and tools improves productivity.

 • Control.
 Each entry must be matched against GEOs, visit times, and interests.
 In case of suspicious account activity, block it before clarifying the circumstances.

 • Encryption.
 The blockchain protocol is best suited because the encoders are located only in the system and on the user’s device.
-So, data parsing is excluded.
+It excludes data parsing.

 • Reflection.
 The system must be ready for potential attacks and respond to them automatically.
 Ideally, you can send malicious objects back or trap the source.

-The Relevance of Castle-and-Moat Security and Zero Trust Security for Enterprise Business in 2022
+The Relevance of Castle-and-Moat and Zero Trust Security for Enterprise Business

 Get a bi-weekly email with the most popular stories